 There are many reasons that people request colored asphalt sealers.
 Even though the most common form of asphalt sealers are black, there is a growing need and desire for asphalt color coatings.

-We have been producing a full line of asphalt coatings for nearly 50 years, but our ColorPave system is one of the fastest growing lines in the last 10 years.
-The truly unique thing about ColorPave is that it can be used in so many different areas and it fills a large list of needs.
+We have been producing a full line of asphalt coatings for nearly 50 years, but our ColorPave system is one of the fastest growing lines over the last 10 years.
+The truly unique thing about ColorPave is that it can be used in so many different areas and it covers a large variety of applications.

 Benefits of Color Coating Asphalt

 There are quite a few benefits of color coating asphalt, but here is a short list of the most popular reasons:

 Light colors to lower the asphalt pavement temperature (minimizing heat islands)

 Highlighting special areas or zones (color coded areas)